Mum jailed over 'sadistic' knife attack

 A young mum who stabbed her friend while the pair were in bed has been jailed for 11-and-a-half years.

-Zoe Adams knifed Kieran Berwick five times with a 10-inch blade during a planned attack, having persuaded him to put a pillow over his face.
+Zoe Adams knifed Kieran Bewick five times with a 10-inch blade during a planned attack, having persuaded him to put a pillow over his face.

 She had brought the weapon from the kitchen despite him having refused her request to tie him to the bed.